kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-This method doesn't require any code to be a simple unwind segue.
+For a simple unwind segue, this method doesn't require any code.
+[TODO: FPE - Caroline changed this sentence from "This method doesn't require any code to be a simple unwind segue.".
+Please check.]
 Any method with a signature of `@IBAction func methodName(segue:UIStoryboardSegue)` is considered a marker to which a Storyboard segue can unwind.

 In **Main.storyboard**, select the **Animal Photo View Controller** scene.
 Drag a **Tap Gesture Recognizer** from the Object Library onto **Pet Photo View**.
 Next, Ctrl-drag from your new **Tap Gesture Recognizer** in the document outline to **Exit**, then select `unwindToAnimalDetailViewController:` from the popup: